libdebug/libdebug/docs/basics/command_queue.md

     boost: 4
 ---
 # :material-queue-first-in-last-out: Default VS ASAP Mode
 For most commands that can be issued in **libdebug**, it is necessary that the traced process stops running.
 When the traced process stops running as a result of a [stopping event](../../stopping_events/stopping_events), **libdebug** can inspect the state and intervene in its control flow.
-When one of this command is used in the script as the process is still running, **libdebug** will wait for the process to stop before executing the command.
+When one of these commands is used in the script as the process is still running, **libdebug** will wait for the process to stop before executing the command.

 In the following example, the content of the `RAX` register is printed after the program hits the breakpoint or stops for any other reason: